 Rice reviews the performance of its faculty members annually to determine adjustments in salary and periodically to assess professional development and suitability for promotion and tenure, in accord with Policy 214-03 "Faculty Performance Reviews."
-The reviews of tenured professors and the normal yearly reviews of untenured professors are generally based on internal evaluations of research, teaching, and service and involve departmental chairs' reports to deans.
+The reviews of tenured professors and the normal yearly reviews of untenured professors are generally based on internal evaluations of scholarship, teaching, and service and involve departmental chairs' reports to deans.
 The third year review of untenured assistant professors during their first four-year appointment under Policy 214-03, however, is a more detailed process, since the evaluation serves as a partial basis for the departmental recommendation whether a second four-year appointment should be made.
 See Procedures for Faculty Reappointment, Promotion, and Tenure.

 Untenured assistant professors should receive at least two evaluations by their chair during their first four-year appointment, once in their fourth semester and once at the start of their sixth semester, before being considered for reappointment by the tenured members of their department later during that sixth semester.
 These two evaluations should be provided in writing to the faculty member under review; if deficiencies are noted, the chair should inform the faculty member.
 The chair's written evaluation during the sixth semester will become part of the department's dossier concerning reappointment or dismissal, which will be forwarded to the dean and provost.